tlagore/ros2relay/README.md

 ros2relay implements two primary nodes:

 ### net_publisher
 net_publisher subscribes to a set of local topics defined by params.yml.
-It then relays any messages that it observes to a remote host/port as defined by the `server` and `port` parameter.
+It then "publishes" any messages that it observes to a remote host/port as defined by the `server` and `port` parameter.

 ### net_subscriber
 net_subscriber "subscribes" to the net_publisher by simply listening on the same port.
 When it receives a message, it publishes it locally on the same topic.